Constraining Post-Newtonian Parameters with the Cosmic Microwave Background: Theory

 The main dataset that we use is the Planck 2018 data release \cite{Planck_2020}, comprising the low-$\ell$ likelihood, the full TT, EE and TE high-$\ell$ likelihood with the complete ``not-lite'' set of nuisance parameters, and the Planck lensing potential likelihood (see e.g. \cite{planck_likelihood} and the Planck legacy archive\footnote{\href{https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page}{https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main\_Page}} for full details of these likelihoods).
 We include Gaussian priors on the nuisance parameters (also varied as MCMC parameters) as recommended by the Planck collaboration \cite{planck_likelihood} and implemented in the MontePython code.
 We include flat priors on the standard cosmological parameters, and flat non-negative priors on $\gamma(a_1)$ and $\alpha(a_1)$ (i.e. $0\le\alpha(a_1),\gamma(a_1)\le50$).
+We use purely linear modelling of the observables, as non-linear extensions have not yet been validated within the PPNC approach and non-linearities only have a small effect on CMB lensing at the level of the Planck data.\footnote{We verified that non-linearities are subdominant for our results by running with halofit switched on; the resulting changes to the constraints were negligible.
+However, constraints from future experiments such as the Simons Observatory \cite{Ade_2019}, are likely to require non-linear modelling for the lensing potential.}

 For the runs with varying power-law index $n$, we apply a flat prior with a lower bound $-15<n$, but we note that the results depend on the upper bound of this prior, $n_\text{max}$.
 The reason for this is shown in Fig. \ref{fig_gamma_of_a_power_laws}: increasing the value of $n$ moves the consequences of modifying gravity to earlier and earlier times, deeper and deeper into the radiation era.
 At these times the matter fraction is increasingly small and thus the parameters have very little effect regardless of the starting values of $\alpha$ and $\gamma$, because the PPN parameters have been assumed to not couple to radiation; we refer to this region of parameter space as the {\it physically uninteresting region}.
 We run three sets of chains, with the upper bounds on the prior for $n$ set to $0.25$, $0.4$ and $1.0$.
 The last of these is very conservative, as it allows all of the effects of modifying gravity to be confined to very early times.
 In this case the posterior is focused in the range of values of $n$ where the altered gravitational parameters have essentially zero effect, allowing for unrealistically large values of $\gamma$ and $\alpha$.